Table of Contents

 Conviction on Catalyst

 Quoting the review of Anand Kripalu, managing director and CEO, Diageo India, and member, Diageo global executive committee: Mouli has captured real insights from everyday events that happen to people in companies.
 I could relate to most lessons, having experienced them in my own career.
 And catalyst is written by somebody who has practiced all that he is preaching now—a must-read.
-I hope you also enjoyed reading Catalyst Book Summary And Review.
+I hope you also enjoyed reading Catalyst’s Book Summary And Review.

 About the author

 Bestselling Author & Senior Management consultant.
-Chandramouli Venkatesan holds a Master of Business Administration (1991 pass out) in Marketing from XLRI Jamshedpur, a premier management institute in India, and a Bachelor of Technology in Chemical Engineering from Anna University, Chennai.
+Chandramouli Venkatesan holds a Master of Business Administration (1991 pass out) in Marketing from XLRI Jamshedpur, a premier management institute in India, and a Bachelor of Technology in Chemical Engineering Anna University, Chennai.
 He is currently based in Mumbai, India.
-Chandramouli Venkatesan’s first book, “Catalyst” which was published in Feb 2018, is a bestseller.
+Chandramouli Venkatesan’s first book, “Catalyst” published in Feb 2018, is a bestseller.
 Catalyst won the Crossword Award for best book on Business & Management and the Amazon award for the most popular book in Non-Fiction for 2018.